junxian-liu/cse15l-lab-reports/LabReport3.md

  <br>
  -R prints the searched pattern in the given directory recursively in all the files. <br>
  This command could be useful to search for a specific term inside of your directory.
-Not only does it print out the statement containing the term, it also prints out the path to the file that contains the term.  <br><br>
+Not only does it print out the statement containing the term, it also prints out the path to the file that contains the term.

  ## grep -A